stellar-deprecated/horizon/docs/tutorials/follow-received-payments.md

 ## Testing it out

-We now how to stream accounts.
+We now know how to stream accounts.
 Let's check if our solution actually works and if new payments appear.
 Let's say a new payment from our account to another account.

 First, let's check our account sequence number so we can create a payment operations.
 To do this we send a request to horizon: